tradeling/technical-assesment/mobile-app-automation/readme.md

 - Scenario 1: [Check the total displayed number of results for category Smart Home | Televisions]

+   1. Open app on [Amazon.com](https://www.amazon.com/) store
-   1. Click on Shop by Department from burger menu
+   2. Click on Shop by Department from burger menu
-   2. Choose category ‘Electronics’
+   3. Choose category ‘Electronics’
-   3. Choose sub-category category ’TV & VIDEO’
+   4. Choose sub-category category ’TV & VIDEO’
-   4. Filter with ’Smart TV’ and click show results
+   5. Filter with ’Smart TV’ and click show results
-   5. Check the total number of results match the total displayed in filter
+   6. Check the total number of results match the total displayed in filter

 - Scenario 2: [Check filter by department in Deals and Promotions page]

     1. Tab on Today's Deals
     2. From Departments filter, Show see more
     3. Select Software department
     4. Assert on choosing the correct selected department

 - Scenario 3: [Check the selected currency displayed for the products' price]

     1. Go to Currency Settings
     2. Select Country & Language
     3. Change currency from 'USD' to 'AED'